zacanger/zacanger.github.io/src/2017/recommendations-for-new-web-devs.md

 6. Don't work (for your employer) on the weekends.
 Work on side projects, if you want.
 Or do other things.
 Go out to brunch.
 Climb a mountain.
 Learn a Primus song on bass.
 Get drunk.
 Just don't work for the person who pays you to work during the week.
-If the seem to expect you to be working when you're not at work, start looking for another job.
+If they seem to expect you to be working when you're not at work, start looking for another job.
 7. Learn other languages.
 HTML and CSS are not programming languages, so they don't count.
 JS is actually a really great language (so don't take shit from